Prize winners – Creative Fun at the National Motor Museum

 The National Motor Museum’s Director of Collections, Andrea Bishop said “During the past 25 years the National Motor Museum Trust’s relationship with Shell has proven invaluable in helping us deliver engaging displays and activities for our visitors.
 The wonderful imagery in the Shell Heritage Art Collection complements the Museum’s world renowned Collection, adding colour and vibrancy to the way we tell the story of motoring here at Beaulieu.
 We look forward to the next chapter of this highly successful collaboration”.

-To celebrate the 25 year anniversary of this important relationship between the National Motor Museum and the Shell Heritage Art Collection we are delighted to announce that a new poster will be commissioned on the enduring Shell theme of ‘Visit Britain’.
+To celebrate the 25 year anniversary of this important relationship between the National Motor Museum and the Shell Heritage Art Collection we are delighted to announce that a new poster has been commissioned on the enduring Shell theme of ‘Visit Britain’.
 More details can be found here

 Votes for Women